hamsterbyte/Developer-Console-for-AssetLib/README.md

 | `WithArg`           | Enabled for Editor and Debug builds.
 Can be enabled for Release by adding -developer as a command line arg |
 | `All`               | Always enabled |

 When using the WithArg access level you will be required to execute the application with the **-developer** command line argument if you wish to enable the console.
-This can be easily done in Windows by creating a shortcut you your executable and appending the argument to the target
+This can be easily done in Windows by creating a shortcut to your executable and appending the argument to the target

 ![image](https://github.com/hamsterbyte/Godot-4.x-.NET-Developer-Console/assets/34613447/887562fe-61bf-4547-bc96-9ceba442ed90)